 Rugged cliff edges embraced by lapping cerulean waters and a laid-back atmosphere set to the rhythms of reggae beats, Rockhouse could easily be an idyllic vacation setting that helps guests escape the stresses of pulsing metropolitan lives and not much beyond that.
 However, this hotel is much more than a Caribbean retreat for overworked city-slickers.

 Every luxurious detail is coupled with a sense of responsibility for the local environment and its community.
 The organic juice bar serves reinvigorating refreshments like the Rockhouse Green Juice, which includes antioxidants by way of callaloo and bok choy grown in the Rockhouse Organic Garden.
-The entire team provides thoughtful, friendly service to guests including the charming General Manager, Inise Lawrence, who joined as a teenage desk clerk nearly 20 years ago and now runs the show with her warm smile.
+The entire team provides thoughtful, friendly service to guests including the charming General Manager, Inise Lawrence, who joined as a teenage desk clerk over 20 years ago and now runs the show with her warm smile.
 The team also participates in regular beach clean ups to make sure that Seven Mile Beach’s chalky sands and clear waters remain pristine.
 No detail goes unnoticed at Rockhouse.

 The Founding of the Rockhouse Foundation